 How to Craft the Perfect Monteverde Itinerary

 Monteverde is just northwest of San Jose, so it's easily accessible from the country's capital and combines well with other nearby regions, including Arenal/La Fortuna, the Nicoya Peninsula, and the Gulf of Papagayo.
 So how many days should you spend in Monteverde?
 You really only need a couple of days to enjoy the nature and culture of the area.
+But you might want to stay longer to enjoy some of the area's unique lodgings, including cozy boutique hotels and luxury accommodation.
+There are also plenty of comfortable standard hotels for the budget-minded.

 Many travelers also opt to add Monteverde to a much longer itinerary throughout the country.
 How many days you spend n Costa Rica as a whole depends on how much you plan to see and do.
 If you'd like to stick to just the northern regions, give yourself one week.
 If you'd like to combine some areas in central or southern Costa Rica, such as Manuel Antonio, the Osa Peninsula, or Talamanca, strive for at least two weeks in Costa Rica.